StratusQuo/EngineM/README.md

 ## Installation

-You can install EngineM using [Dub](https://code.dlang.org/getting_started#package-manager), the D package manager:
+You can install EngineM using [Dub](https://code.dlang.org/getting_started#package-manager):

 ```bash
 dub add enginem
 ```
+└── _Note: You may need to clone the repo first, and add it to your project locally for the time being._

 ## Getting Started